-In addition, the Company may become involved in other transactions which conflict with the interests of its directors and the officers who may from time to time deal with persons, firms, institutions or corporations with which the Company may be dealing, or which may be seeking investments similar to those desired by it.
-The interests of these persons could conflict with those of the Company.
-In addition, from time to time, these persons may be competing with the Company for available investment opportunities.
-Conflicts of interest, if any, will be subject to the procedures and remedies provided under applicable laws.
-In particular, in the event that such a conflict of interest arises at a meeting of the Company's directors, a director who has such a conflict will abstain from voting for or against the approval of such participation or such terms.
+In order to mitigate any potential conflicts of interest with its officers or directors, no officer shall, without the prior written approval of the Board of Directors (which approval may be unreasonably withheld), accept any other employment or contract for work, or serve as a director, consultant or partner of any business or other enterprise, other than the Company, except in the capacity as a "passive" investor and only so long as such investments do not require any active involvement or otherwise affect the conduct of the officer's duties.
+The officers of the Company shall refrain from involvement in any situation in which the officer's personal interests conflict, or may appear to conflict, with the officer's duties with the Company.
+In addition, the Company's officers may devote time to any outside business interests, so long as such activities do not materially or adversely interfere with their duties to the Company.
+If any conflicts of interest arise, they will be subject to the procedures and remedies provided under applicable laws.
+In particular, with regards to the Board of Directors, in the event that such a conflict of interest arises at a meeting of the Company's directors, a director who has such a conflict will abstain from voting for or against the approval of such participation or such terms.
 In accordance with applicable laws, the directors of the Company are required to act honestly, in good faith and in the best interests of the Company.